How to Organize Your Closet in 30 Minutes Flat

 Before you open the closet doors, find a few trash bags or bins to help you sort.
 The two basic piles you're going to make are for clothes to throw out and clothes to donate.
 Prince also suggests two more categories: clothes to give away (like maternity clothes to a pregnant friend) and clothes to sell (a pristine bridesmaid dress you'll never wear again).

-“But don’t buy anything!”
+"But don't buy anything!"
 Prince instructs.
-You may think you need more hangers or bins to get your closet organized, but save making those purchases for after you complete the organization process or you might buy things you don’t need and that just turn into clutter.
+You may be tempted to buy more hangers or bins to get your closet organized, but save those purchases for later in the organization process, once you know exactly what you need.

 In addition to prepping for your piles, bring along cleaning supplies like damp rags, multipurpose cleaner, and a broom and dustpan or vacuum cleaner.
-If you think you’ll need help making decisions, enlist a friend—often having an objective person there can make it easier to decide what to keep and what to toss.
+If you think you'll need help making decisions, enlist a friend.
+An objective bystander can make it easier to decide what to keep and what to toss.

 3 Minutes: Pull Everything Out

 The bed is the logical place to gather clothes as you pull them out of your closet: Just dump everything on there!
-Hopefully your garments are already loosely organized—all the shirts or dresses together, for example—so you can pile them onto the bed by type.
-Pull out any organizers and bins as well, to give yourself a totally empty closet.
+Hopefully, your garments are already loosely organized—all the shirts or dresses together, for example—so you can pile them onto the bed by type.
+Pull out any organizers and bins to give yourself a totally empty closet.

 3 Minutes: Clean Your Closet

-Now that your closet is completely empty, wipe down the shelves, closet rod, walls and baseboards with your rag and cleaner, then clear the floor of debris with a vacuum or broom.
-The space shouldn’t be too dirty, so it won’t take a lot of effort to get yourself a fresh palette here.
+Now that your closet is empty, wipe down the shelves, closet rods, walls, and baseboards with your rag and cleaner, then clear the floor of debris with a vacuum or broom.
+The space shouldn't be too dirty, so it won't take a lot of effort to get yourself a fresh slate here.

 3 Minutes: Look at Your Closet

-Before you think about putting anything inside of your now spotless closet, take a step back and look at the space to think about the ways it has and hasn't been working for you.
+Before you think about putting anything inside your now spotless closet, take a step back and look at the space.
+Consider how it has and hasn't been working for you.

 "The prime real estate is right in front, so think about your most-used items, what you're always struggling to reach, or which things would be better folded than hung," says Prince.